PAISHackathon/team4/README.md

 The sample app implements cross-device credential exchange, allowing a user to login on device B if they're logged into device A already.

+Many people now have a tablet at home, that family members use for shopping & entertainment.
+Sharing credentials for SSO across devices thus has the potential to ease login for many users.

 ## Limitations
 - No security is implemented in the POC, tho the framework supports encryption using X.509 certificates.
 - Error handling is minimal